-- 18.1.
-The arbiters shall see that these Regulations are observed. - 18.2 The arbiter shall: - 18.2.1 ensure fair play, - 18.2.2 act in the best interest of the competition, - 18.2.3 ensure that a good playing environment is maintained, - 18.2.4 ensure that the players are not disturbed, - 18.2.5 supervise the progress of the competition, - 18.2.6 take special measures in the interests of disabled players and those who need medical attention. - 18.2.7 follow the FIDE Anti-Cheating Regulations and FIDE Anti-Cheating Protection Measures (see Article 16.4). - 18.3 The arbiters shall observe the games, especially when the players are short of time, enforce decisions they have made, and impose penalties on players where appropriate. - 18.4 Options available to the arbiter concerning penalties: - 18.4.1 warning, - 18.4.2 increasing the remaining time of the opponent, - 18.4.3 reducing the remaining time of the offending player,

-- 18.4.4 increasing the points scored in the game by the opponent to the maximum available for that game, - 18.4.5 reducing the points scored in the game by the offending person, - 18.4.6 declaring the game to be lost by the offending player (the arbiter shall also decide the opponent's score), - 18.4.7 a fine announced in advance, - 18.4.8 exclusion from one or more rounds, - 18.4.9 expulsion from the competition. - 18.5 Before the beginning of each game, each LCA is responsible for checking that all the playing devices are in compliance with the requirement of Article 16.7. - 18.6 Before the beginning of each game, each LCA is responsible for conducting the fair-play check of all the players. - 18.7 Each LCA is responsible for monitoring the venue's camera recordings. - 18.8 Each LTA is responsible for monitoring each player's connection to HIP and to a communication system (if required by the competition regulations) before and during each game. - 18.9 Each LTA shall immediately report to the Chief Arbiter about each disconnection case.
-Once the connection is reset, relying on specific circumstances, the Chief Arbiter takes a decision including but not limited to: - a) resumption of the game from the adjourned position, - b) reducing remaining time of the disconnected player, - c) restarting the game from the initial position with the same time limit, - d) restarting the game from the initial position with a shorter time control.
+- 18.1 The arbiter shall see that the Laws of Chess and FIDE Online Chess Regulations are observed. - 18.2 The arbiter shall: - 18.2.1 ensure fair play, - 18.2.2 act in the best interest of the competition, - 18.2.3 ensure that a good playing environment is maintained, - 18.2.4 ensure that the players are not disturbed, - 18.2.5 supervise the progress of the competition, - 18.2.6 take special measures in the interests of disabled players and those who need medical attention, - 18.2.7 follow the FIDE Anti-Cheating Regulations and FIDE Anti-Cheating Protection Measures (see appendix I). - 18.3 The arbiters shall observe the games, especially when the players are short of time, enforce decisions they have made, and impose penalties on players where appropriate. - 18.4 Options available to the arbiter concerning penalties: - 18.4.1 warning, - 18.4.2 increasing the remaining time of the opponent, - 18.4.3 reducing the remaining time of the offending player, - 18.4.4 increasing the points scored in the game by the opponent to the maximum available for that game, - 18.4.5 reducing the points scored in the game by the offending person, - 18.4.6 declaring the game to be lost by the offending player (the arbiter shall also decide the opponent's score), - 18.4.7 a fine announced in advance, - 18.4.8 exclusion from one or more rounds, - 18.4.9 expulsion from the competition. - 18.5 Before the beginning of each game, each LCA is responsible for checking that all the playing devices are in compliance with the requirement of Article 16.7. - 18.6 Before the beginning of each game, each LCA is responsible for conducting the fair-play check of all the players. - 18.7 Each LCA is responsible for monitoring the venue's camera recordings. - 18.8 Each LTA is responsible for monitoring each player's connection to HIP and to a communication system (if required by the competition regulations) before and during each game. - 18.9 Each LTA shall immediately report to the Chief Arbiter about each disconnection case.
+Once the connection is reset, relying on specific circumstances, the Chief Arbiter takes a decision including but not limited to: - 18.9.1 resumption of the game from the adjourned position, - 18.9.2 reducing remaining time of the disconnected player, - 18.9.3 restarting the game from the initial position with the same time limit, - 18.9.4 restarting the game from the initial position with a shorter time control.

-Article 19: Irregularities
+19. Irregularities